alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 ## REQ0015: Shell Script Generation
 The application shall generate a shell script (.sh file) containing:
-- One yt-dlp command per table row
+- One yt-dlp command per book entry
 - Proper command formatting with line continuations
 - Individual filename per command based on the template and book data
 - All required yt-dlp flags for audio extraction, metadata embedding, and formatting